ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

 1:  Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter
     referred to, simply, as the "ini file".)
-    The utility needs to know where the RM database file is located, which fact type to change, and where to create the report file.
+    The utility needs to know where the RM database file is located, which fact type to change, and where to create the report file etc..
     Editing the ini file can be done using the Windows NotePad app.

-2:  Double click the ConvertFact file.
+2:  Double click the ConvertFact program file.
 This momentarily displays the
     black command console window and at the same time, generates the report text file.